 Zero-Knowledge proofs are a popular cryptographic method that utilizes probabilistic assessments to allow parties to verify data without revealing or sharing the underlying data.
-The process was originally introduced by a group of MIT researchers in the late 80s and has since seen growing adoption in the blockchain sector.
-Nowadays, zero-knowledge proofs serve a vital role in the business sector by verifying sensitive data securely.
+MIT researchers introduced the process in the late 80s and have since seen growing adoption in the blockchain sector.
+Nowadays, zero-knowledge proofs play a vital role in the business sector by securely verifying sensitive data.

 What Problems do Zero-Knowledge Proofs Fix?

 Zero-knowledge proofs solve several problems facing the business and personal sectors.
-There are many scenarios in which one party must verify they possess certain data without revealing the data specifically.
+First, there are many scenarios in which one party must verify they possess certain data without revealing the data specifically.

 The Treasure Parable

-For example, imagine that you know the secret temple location full of treasure and another party has the key needed to unlock the secret temple.
+For example, imagine you know the secret temple location full of treasure, and another party has the key needed to unlock the secret temple.
 Before agreeing to join forces, they request that you prove you have the actual map.
-However, you know that if you reveal the location of the treasure, you are no longer needed.
+However, you know you are no longer needed if you reveal the treasure’s location.

 As any decision to show the map directly would jeopardize your value and potential windfall, you devise another strategy to prove you own the map.
-Instead of showing the map directly, you instead provide the first steps of the journey.
-The keyholder understands that only the map holder would know this vital info, and after a bit of back and forth questioning, they have faith you indeed possess the ancient temple’s location.
+Instead of showing the map directly, you provide the journey’s first steps.
+The keyholder understands that only the map holder would know this vital info, and after a bit of back-and-forth questioning, they have faith you indeed possess the ancient temple’s location.

 Imagine the same scenario: replace the treasure with a cryptocurrency address and the key with a private key.
-In this way, it’s easy to see why zero-knowledge proofs have become an integral part of conducting business on the blockchain.
+In this way, it’s easy to see why zero-knowledge proofs have become integral to conducting business on the blockchain.